 - sudden chest pain

-For some people struggling with insomnia or having trouble sleeping, a sleep specialist may be able to give additional suggestions.
+For some people living with insomnia or having trouble sleeping, a sleep specialist may be able to give additional suggestions.
 A sleep specialist may recommend cutting out caffeine or reducing alcohol consumption.